-The summer past by extremely quickly.
+The summer passed by extremely quickly.
 I will be posting (soon I hope) about the summer field work and conference over at The Molecular Ecologist.
 But a brief run down of our summer of sampling.

 After returning from France, Will and I attended the ECCWO meeting in Washington DC.
 Will gave a talk in a session I co-organized.
 We, then, went to the field in Virginia and spent some time in the mud and Walmart innovating different contraptions for some work we have started out on the eastern shore.